The refreshing fragrance of lemongrass gives a tasty twist to this quick and easy Asian chicken appetizer recipe –

 When I reflect on those days now, I wish if I could go back in time and lend her that helping hand without that bit of exasperation.
 My granny used to be so worried about me wondering how I would cope after marriage with all the domestic work.
 I had even heard her scolding my mom for not being strict enough in teaching the household stuff which every girl is expected to be expert in from the very next day of her wedding.
 But my mom had her own logic and when I think of it now I realize that when she asked me to help her it was not only to get help but also to make me learn with hands-on training!
 I wish my granny could see me now!
 Not only the household work, I do everything indoors and outdoors and trust me I enjoy every bit of it!
 After a hard day in office, I still have the energy to bake an elaborate cake at almost midnight and that too after driving through the maddest possible traffic for 2 hours!

-All this has possible thanks to my mom!
+All this has been possible thanks to my mom!
 Even through the irritation, if I hadn’t grown the habit of working at home during my school & college days, I am sure I couldn’t have managed both my professional and personal life in the way I am managing it today.
 So, the bottom-line is even though some of the petty work seems so meaningless and boring, it is actually not so and you never know when it will work in your favor.
 With that thought of the day, I will leave you with the delicious recipe of the day, my most-loved lemongrass chicken.

 - Skinless chicken breast – 1